-Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety.
+MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

-Maximum Contaminant Level (MCL) - The highest level of contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the heat available treatment technology.
+MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to MCLGs as feasible using the best available treatment technology.